halibobo1205/leveldbjni/readme.md

     options.createIfMissing(true);
     DB db = factory.open(new File("example"), options);
     // if use new leveldb-1.23,require c++11,need at least libstdc++.so.6.0.22
+    // how to check
+    // strings /usr/lib64/libstdc++.so.6 | grep GLIBCXX
     // call manually
     // LoadLibrary.load();
     //